Skip to main content

 Deploying PHP Applications

-This comprehensive guide covers everything you need to know about deploying PHP applications with Flux-Orbit, from lightweight Slim APIs to full Laravel applications.
+This comprehensive guide covers everything you need to know about deploying PHP applications via Deploy with Git, from lightweight Slim APIs to full Laravel applications.

 Overview